-Layers of corn tortilla chips, chicken and cheese, all drenched in a luscious tomato cream sauce spiked with Hatch chile peppers.
-You’ve got yourself a very special Tomato Cream Mexican Chicken Casserole.
+This Mexican chicken casserole has layers of corn tortilla chips, chicken and cheese, all drenched in a luscious tomato cream sauce spiked with Hatch chile peppers.
+Make this Hatch green chili recipe and you will have a very special Tomato Cream Mexican Chicken Casserole.

 The recipe calls for quartering fresh yellow corn tortillas and frying them to make your own corn chips.
 I did that.
 It was somewhat of a fussy proposition.
 If you’re in a hurry, I don’t see why a purchased bag of sturdy yellow corn chips wouldn’t work fine.
 I would NOT use the thinner and more delicate white corn chips.
 They may not hold up well as a structure for the layering process.
 Would probably get pretty soggy.